hakimel/zoom.js/README.md

 Enables a minimal JS API for zooming in on specific points or DOM elements.

-*Note that this is only a proof of concept so don't use it for anything important.*
+*Note that this is only a proof of concept so don't use it for anything important.
+Does not work in IE, yet.*

 [Try out the demo](http://lab.hakim.se/zoom-js/).